 In 1885 the ownership of the Whataupoko No.9 block passed to the New Zealand Native Land Settlement Company, which sold part of it to John Dunlop.
 From that time, the Waikereru Station (3300 acres) was worked as a pastoral farm, with two families, the Donners and the Hegartys, running the farm from 1895 to 1990.

-In 2000 when the land was purchased by the Salmonds, Waikereru was under severe ecological threat.
+In 2000 when Jeremy and Anne Salmond purchased the land, Waikereru was under severe ecological threat.
 Cattle grazed the hills and the riverside bush, and the forest floor was barren.
 Garden rubbish and other refuse including cars were dumped in the gullies or beside the river.

 Stage one - Longbush Reserve

-In 2001 the project begain when Longbush Reserve, the riverside bush, was fenced and placed under a QEII covenant.
+In 2001 the project began when Longbush Reserve, the riverside bush, was fenced and placed under a QEII covenant.